 The primary responsibility of child protective services during the screening process is to identify children who are in need of protection or services and assure that unsafe children are protected.
-Gathering information during the intake process from the referent regarding the safety and risk of the child is crucial in assigning a priority response to a report.
-The information obtained is used to determine the screening decision and the immediacy of the need for initiation of the report.
+Gathering information regarding the safety and risk of the child from the referent during the intake process is crucial in assigning a response priority to a report.
+The information obtained is used to determine the screening decision and the immediacy of the initiation of the report.